stickbear2015/docs/docs/applications/voip/deploy-voip-services-with-asterisk-and-freepbx-on-ubuntu-12-04-precise.md

 ## Install the Kernel

-You will need to use the PV-GRUB kernel provided by Linode.
+You will need to use the GRUB Legacy kernel provided by Linode.
 This method works, but any kernel problems that arise from editing the kernel beyond the steps outlined in this document will not be supported by Linode.
 You'll need to prepare your Linode before updating your configuration profile by following the commands in the next section.

 Asterisk uses the dahdi\_dummy kernel module, which requires you to edit a few things in the kernel as well as your Linode's configuration profile.
 This is a straightforward process; issue the following command: